NathanJAdams/fluent-builder/README.md

 ## Features

-- **Simple & Powerful**: A single function to build any type
+- **Simple & Powerful**: A single function to build any complex type, interface, array, record, union or tuple
 - **Type-Safe**: Full TypeScript support with compile-time validation
 - **Data-Safe**: Prevents overwriting data or building incomplete objects
 - **Fluent API**: Intuitive method chaining for object construction
 - **IntelliSense**: Rich autocomplete and type hints in your IDE
-- **Build Any Complex Type**: Support for user-defined types & interfaces, arrays, records, unions, tuples
 - **Flexible**: Works with any valid TypeScript type structure

 ## Installation